hmcc-global/hmccaa-web/docs/docs.md

 ## Deploying

-To deploy changes, simply push changes to a PR.
+To deploy changes, simply create a PR.
+This site will be automatically redeployed on every push to the main branch which edits the `docs/` folder.

 ## Viewing locally